 TRIM+ defines a media feature tag that indicates that the SIP user agent (e.g. the MN) supports TRIM+, and will handle mobility transparently to its end-user applications.
 This feature tag allows each party involved in the session establishment to determine if TRIM+ is supported by the other end of the SIP communication.
 This information is needed to decide whether route optimization procedures can or cannot be triggered.
-According to [29], the MN adds the feature parameter trim to the Contact header field value of the INVITE request, thereby indicating that it supports TRIM+.
-This feature parameter is also appended to the contact header field value of the INVITE request sent by the TRIM+ AS to the remote side.
-If the entity that terminates an INVITE transaction (i.e. the TRIM+ AS or the CN) supports TRIM+, it adds the feature parameter trim to the Contact header field value of the response to the INVITE.
+According to [29], the an INVITE transaction (i.e. the TRIM+ AS or the CN) supports TRIM+, it adds the feature parameter trim to the Contact header field value of the response to the INVITE.
 Note that the use of this feature tag does not prevent interoperability with non-compliant UEs, as the new header parameter will be considered unknown and ignored according to SIP regular procedures.